 In recent months, Mississippi has seen multiple changes in its driving laws.
 As of July 1, 2017, three new laws have taken effect in the Hospitality State.
 According to the state legislature, some new Mississippi driving laws include:

 Inattentive drivers cause many accidents.
 Not paying attention while in the passing lane, driving under the speed limit, and blocking an 18 wheeler often equals trouble, or worse.
-The new law enacted on July 1st serves to put an end to this problem by providing a law now that more or less speaks for the rest of us when thinking, “if you are going to pass, then pass!”
+The new law enacted on July 1, 2017, serves to put an end to this problem by providing a law that more or less speaks for the rest of us when thinking, “If you are going to pass, then pass.”

 For a free legal consultation, call 800-537-8185

-The second law is common sense to the vast majority, but some residents argue their generation is simply not accustomed to the new requirement.
-The law requires all travelers in a motor vehicle to wear a seatbelt.
-Gone are the days of reaching across to hold a passenger in their seat, like grandma used to do.
+The second law is common sense to the vast majority, but some residents argue their generation is simply not accustomed to the “new” requirement.
+The law requires all travelers in a motor vehicle to wear a seat belt.
+Gone are the days of reaching across to hold a passenger in their seat, like Grandma used to do.

-Ride safely from within the vehicle.
+Ride Safely from Within the Vehicle

-The third and final law is one that most residents assume were passed a long time ago.
+The third and final law is one that most residents assume was passed a long time ago.
 Now, riding in the back of a vehicle —specifically a pickup truck—is illegal.
-The threat of injury in an accident is increased 100% if a person gets into the back of a truck, unrestrained and exposed to the world.
-Should an accident happen, there is no cover and no safety device to prevent injury, or even death.
+The threat of injury in an accident is increased 100% if a person gets into the back of a truck unrestrained and exposed to the world.
+Should an accident happen, there is no cover and no safety device to prevent injury or even death.

-Safety in the passing lane is important for the flow of traffic in general, but also to save others on the road from accidents.
-Wearing a seatbelt, if enforced, will save lives during accidents.
-Don’t ride in the back of a pickup truck unless you are in a parade—it’s about time Mississippi passed such a law.
+Safety in the passing lane is important for the flow of traffic in general, and to save others on the road from accidents.
+Wearing a seat belt, if enforced, will save lives during accidents.
+Also, don’t ride in the back of a pickup truck unless you are in a parade—it’s about time Mississippi passed such a law.

 to find a Morris Bart office near you.